gek169/Simple_ISA/README.md

 	asm_halt- if on the second pass, halt assembly. asm_vars- print all variables on both passes. asm_call- call a macro with arguments.
-	asm_correct_outp- if you have a desync issue between the two passes of the assembler and you don't know how to fix it, you can correct it with this. section- move the output counter to a location.
+	asm_fix_outputcounter- if you have a desync issue between the two passes of the assembler and you don't know how to fix it, you can correct it with this.
+Moves the output counter on the second pass only. section- move the output counter to a location.
 	ASM_*- reserved namespace
 	asm_*- reserved namespace